The Monastery That Will Change How You See Meteora

 Of the six active Meteora monasteries, Holy Trinity (Agia Triada) is the most isolated.
 It sits on a rock pillar separated from the others, reached by 140 steps carved directly into the sandstone.
 The approach is vertiginous — stone stairs clinging to a cliff face with a metal railing that feels like an afterthought.

-The monastery appeared in the James Bond film "For Your Eyes Only" (1981), which is how most people know of it.
-What the film didn't show is what it feels like to climb those steps slowly, with the valley dropping away beneath you and the wind picking up as you gain height.
+The monastery appeared in the James Bond film "For Your Eyes Only" (1981), which is how most people first know of it.
+What the film doesn't show is what it feels like to climb those steps slowly, the valley dropping away beneath you and the wind picking up as you gain height.
+Make that climb and the same thought tends to surface that surfaces in everyone: monks did this every day.

 Inside